Parametrized constant-depth quantum neuron: Demonstration on Toy Classification Problems

-Here, we numerically compare the quantum neurons at solving some classification problems.
-Additionally, we study the best solutions of the quantum neurons by means of their activation function shapes applied in the problems.
+Here, we subject those kernel-based quantum neurons to a first demonstration of their classification abilities.
+The demonstration consists of solving toy problems, followed by quantitative and qualitative comparisons of the best solutions of the quantum neurons.
+On one hand, quantitatively, the solutions are compared here by a classification metric.
+On the other hand, qualitatively, the solutions are compared here by the effectiveness of the activation function shapes applied to the problems.
 Finally, we demonstrate the feasibility of those numerical solutions by executing the quantum neuron circuits on a quantum simulator.